anlsys/nrm-core/README.md

 ## Development/Local builds

+- building: make
 - running CI jobs locally: `make ci-<jobname>` or all jobs using `make ci` (requires gitlab-runner)
 - entering a development shell : `nix-shell`
-- use `make build` to build the `nrm.so` shared library
-- use `make codegen` to regenerate vendored `./resources`
-- use `make client` to build the `nrm` client
-- use `make pyclient` to build the Python shared library (for use by the python module `nrm.tooling`)
-- opening jupyter notebooks: `nix-shell default.nix -A expe`, which provisions `jupyter-notebook`.

-the appropriate Nix `shellHooks` are in place in the `hack` nix derivation for you to use the development build using the `nrm` and `nrmd` aliases on the CLI.
+The appropriate Nix `shellHooks` are in place for the `nrm` and `nrmd` aliases to be used on the CLI.